Austintensity/MtG_SQL/README.rst.txt

 GETTING NEW JSON DATA
 ###########################
-New bulk card data for every Magic the Gathering card is updated daily on https://scryfall.com/docs/api/bulk-data The 'All Cards' file that is approximately 195MB+ will take roughly 1.27GB and you should put it in the \db folder.
+New bulk card data for every Magic the Gathering card is updated daily on https://scryfall.com/docs/api/bulk-data The 'All Cards' file that is approximately 200MB+ will take roughly 1.27GB+ uncompressed and you should put it in the \db folder.

 Importing JSON data will wipe and rebuild the existing 'Grandtables'

+On my derelict machine the full JSON import usually takes roughly 7 minutes.
+If you are as well, this may also disrupt your El Debarge playlist momentarily.
+I speak from experience.

 ###########################
 IMPORTING INVENTORY